(Originally posted July 06, 2017)

 Cantilever racking is a very specific type of racking used extensively in the furniture and lumber industry for long products that are better supported by arms instead of beam levels.

-Cantilever must be designed specifically for the products they support and may require special considerations based on product size, weight, and rigidity.
+These types of racks must be designed specifically for the products they support and may require special considerations based on product size, weight, and rigidity.